 We have chosen a cooperative business model because co-op principles and values directly remedy the isolation, alienation, extractivism, and dehumanization which power prisons and recidivism.
 The co-op model helps system-impacted people build independence, connection, and trust.
-When people in reentry can rely on themselves & others, find acceptance & support, and build on their knowledge & interests, they are more likely to find a home beyond prison than return to it.
+When people in reentry can rely on themselves & others, find acceptance & support, and build on our knowledge & interests, we are more likely to find a home beyond prison than return to it.

 The cooperative model contributes to community wellbeing as it prioritizes people over profit.
 Instead of ending up in the hands of a few stockholders, any profits or surplus made within a cooperative are reinvested directly into the community and co-op members.
 The cooperative model hinges on accessibility, equity, education and concern for the community.
 It is an important step in a Just Transition from extractive to regenerative economies which honor people and the planet.